 When my oldest son was 10 years old, he attended an over-crowded school that substituted the state testing standards for a curriculum.
 Recess was not guaranteed, and PE was once a week.
 It was an oppressive environment, and he came home like a caged animal every day.
-Then one day he got to visit a different school.
-A school that had 2 recesses and PE every day – and somehow still managed to produce excellent students.
+Then, he visited a different school.
+A school that had 2 recesses and PE every day and somehow still managed to produce excellent students.
 He came home from that school day a different kid – happy, relaxed, confident.
 That day I had a glimpse of what his life could be if only he was in a different school, and I knew it was time to make a change.

 We haven’t done everything right as parents, but one thing I would not change was our willingness to leave a bad school situation behind, and find the school that would work for our children.
 Our journey, with four kids, has taken us through almost every option available to families: public school, parochial school, homeschool, Christian school, and finally, independent school.

 I have a lot of stories, but my favorite is the time that one of my sons went from gifted to remedial to gifted – in the same week because standardized test scores drove every single decision at that school.
 That was the time I learned that if you feel the strong desire to cuss like a sailor at a school administrator, that school probably isn’t a good fit for your family.

 Usually, it would be our disappointment with the academic standards of a school that would prompt us to change.
 Like everyone, we always wanted to believe that our children were being educated to the best of their abilities, but that can be trickier than it sounds.
 We’ve experienced “death by worksheet” disguised as academic rigor and state testing guidelines masquerading as a curriculum.